 Nationwide’s famous jingle claiming that “Nationwide is on your side” implies that the company puts customer service above all else.
 However, its rankings in various insurance customer service surveys don’t bear that out.

 Nationwide tends to land smack in the middle of the pack based on its ratings.
 In short, while the company doesn’t have bad customer service, it doesn’t provide exceptional service, either.
 On the other hand, Nationwide provides some nice perks for its customers.
-It offers not just the now-standard mobile app and full-service website, but also programs like a network of preapproved repair facilities that warranty repairs and a “vanishing deductible” that reduces your auto insurance deductible by $100 for each year you don’t have an accident (up to a maximum of $500 off).
+It offers not just the now-standard mobile app and full-service website, but also a network of preapproved repair facilities that warranty repairs and a “vanishing deductible” that reduces your auto insurance deductible by $100 for each year you don’t have an accident (up to a maximum of $500 off).

 Nationwide Car Insurance Ratings